andrewdempsey2018/B-Care/README.md

 # Overview

 The project was created as part of part of **Women in Tech Hackathon** with **Code Institute**.
-The project is developed using Python,JavaScript, HTML, CSS, and Bootstrap framework.
+The project is developed using Python, Flask, SocketIO, JavaScript, HTML, CSS, and Bootstrap framework.

+B-Care was founded with the main purpose to reduce the stigma associated with the breast cancer for both women and men.
+Our main purpose is to provide a resource that will encourage people to share their stories and feelings about the disease with the ultimate aim of building communities of support.

 # User Experience (UX)
 ## Strategy